xiaoyunyang/coursera-scala-specialization/README.md

    if(f1.isDefinedAt(a)) f1(a) else "404"
  )
  ```
 * For-expressions/for-comprehension - shortcuts for doing a flatMap, filter, then a map.
 Useful when you need to do nested loops.
 See [collections.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/collections.sc) for how to use for expressions to implement filter, map, and flatMap, and vice versa.
 See [json.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/json.sc) and [query.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/query.sc) for how for expressions are useful for database query and json applications.
+[Sets](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Set) are typically used for database query or keeping track of a set of explored in graph search applications because Sets don't contain duplicates.
 * Random Generators and ScalaCheck - [Generator.scala](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/Generators.scala) has various random generators written using ```scala.util.Random```. [generators.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/generators.sc) shows how it's used.
 * Monad - functional programming and reactive programming pattern.
 Three Monad Laws, Option and Try.
 See [monad.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week1/monad.sc).

 [Week 2](https://github.com/xiaoyunyang/coursera-scala-specialization/tree/master/coursera-program-design/src/week2) -
-* Streams - Streams are similar to lists, but their tail is evaluated only on demand.
+* [Stream](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Stream) - Streams are similar to [Lists](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List), but their tail is evaluated only on demand.
 There are three ways to create Streams:
  ```scala
   //Notice the tail is a "?".
 This means the tail is not yet evaluated Stream(1,2,3) //res: Stream(1, ?)